 Has VRS received your medical information?

-Is the medical information objective?
+Is the medical information objective and thorough?

 Does your medical diagnosis relate directly to your ability to do your job?

 Having a disability does not automatically qualify you for disability retirement.
 Your condition must likely be permanent, be supported by medical evidence and prevent you from performing your job duties.
 Your employer must submit your job description and other job information, which should explain fully all of your required duties at the time of your disability, particularly any physical requirements, such as walking, lifting or carrying.